MikaelErikSvensson/react-native-bluetooth-classic/README.md

 Based off the [react-native-bluetooth-serial](https://github.com/rusel1989/react-native-bluetooth-serial) port, and updated to replace [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) (BLE) on IOS with [External Accessory](https://developer.apple.com/documentation/externalaccessory/eaaccessory).

-## Info

-The purpose of this fork is to handle bugs related to negative bytes not being correctly handled and passed to React Native in the original react-native-bluetooth-classic library.
-This happens because Java does not support unsigned data types.

-For example, if the byte array received in native code contains a byte with value -2, you would expect its value to be 254 unsigned.
-If you convert the received string in React Native to a buffer it’s value will be 239, not 254.

-This fork avoids this by converting each byte received to unsigned using Byte.toUnsignedInt(), and then converting each unsigned integer to char (always ASCII) and then finally assembling the chars into a string and adding it to the buffer.
-Data received in React Native will always be ASCII using this fork.

 ## Versions

 Since there seem to be some breaking changes introduced within React Native 0.60 and I'm not entirely sure how or if these changes will affect this project; For that reason I feel it's important to start running with a number of release branches (for the time being) just in case things go down.
 In the following table, the React Native version is the lowest version (from package.json).